Month 12, Day 17, Thursday 11:55 p.m.

 He had them stay in the entryway while he retrieved the Conduit from his warded safe in the back room.
 He tossed it to his apprentice, who caught it, wide-eyed.
 “I won that one off a particularly foolish noble in a rural tavern.
 He tried to have me killed for the offense, but I disabused him of that notion.
 This Conduit was better than my own at the time, and I used it until I outgrew it.
 Do not make me solve this problem for you again, Siverling.”

-The boy looked up at him, his expressions vacillating between multiple different emotions.
-“I won’t.
+The boy looked up at him, his expressions vacillating rapidly between several different emotions.
+“I will not.
 Thank you, Professor Lacer.”

 Beside him, Damien was smiling rather smugly.
 No doubt the boy felt pleased to have orchestrated this.